railroadmedia/musora-content-services/README.md

 https://railroadmedia.github.io/musora-content-services/

 ## Run tests
-Copy .env file from 1Password "musora-content-services .env" Run the following to execute the tests
+Ensure that the setup process has been completed, including copying .env file from 1Password "musora-content-services .env" and having jest installed (`npm install --save-dev jest`).
+To run the full test suite, simply run the following:
-You may need to install jest (npm install --save-dev jest)
 ```
 npm test
 ```
+You can also filter down to specific tests with the `-- -t="..."` option. e.g. you can run the userContext test suite with `npm test -- -t="userContext"` or just the contentLiked test with `npm test -- -t="contentLiked"`